avine/formation-angular-base/CahierExercices/09_forms.md

   - Have an `input[text]` field to fill the client name that:
     - is bound to the `name` property of the `Customer` object
     - is required (by using the *required* attribute)
-    - has the `has-error` CSS class if invalid
+    - has the `has-error` CSS class if invalid (see in following template where to place it)
   - Have a `textarea` field to fill the client address that:
     - is bound to the `address` property of the `Customer` object
     - is required (by using the *required* attribute)